With 8 surveyors, collectively providing over 150 years’ experience, Roche offer unrivalled in-depth knowledge of the commercial property market.

 When not in the office she likes reading, walking, running, singing and is a Lay Minister in the Anglican Church so her Sundays are busy too.

-Graham is an Associate at Roche and has over 15 years’ experience in dealing with commercial property.
+Graham is a Partner at Roche and has over 15 years’ experience in dealing with commercial property.
 Graham splits his time between general commercial agency across the office, industrial, retail and leisure sectors and the firm’s lease advisory department undertaking rent reviews, lease renewals and general lease consultancy work.
 He is also an RICS registered valuer and carries out valuations for a wide range of lenders and clients.

 Graham enjoys a diverse role advising both landlords and tenants/occupiers and in particular likes helping clients restructure their property holdings to suit their requirements.
 Career highlights include acting for the landlords in the letting of a 40,000 sq ft grade A office building in Norwich prior to the landlord incurring any void costs and which was the largest office letting in the city for a decade.
 Current projects include assisting two property companies improve their industrial estate portfolio assets values by restructuring the lease profiles and acting for a national pub company in regional freehold pub disposals.